How Understanding the True Nature of Things Liberates Us from Suffering

 These classes are based on an ancient Kadampa Buddhist text called, Training in the Mind in Seven Points, according to the modern Buddhist commentary contained in Geshe Kelsang Gyatso’s wonderful book, Universal Compassion.

-- March 28: The Joy of Taking and Giving with Kadam Morten
+- May 9: The Dreamlike Nature of Reality with Kadam Morten